jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 *"You answered 8 calls today.
 The average was 20.
 Expectation is you increase your answer rate."*

-I was yet to learn the difference between working well and meeting targets.
+I was learning there was a difference between working well and meeting targets.
 The mayhem was yet to really set in.

 ## Chapter 7—What Does the Game of Life Mean